 Basic Criteria for Appointment.
-The Department of Human Services employs four levels of medical specialists.
-Appointment to one of the first three levels is based upon licensure plus the basic qualifications described below.
-Appointment to the fourth level is based upon licensure plus assignment to serve as the facility or Department of Human Services medical director.
+The Department of Human Services employs four (4) levels of medical specialists in Psychiatry (non-forensics psychiatry program) and/or other non-psychiatric specialty.
+Appointment to one (1) of the first three (3) levels is based upon licensure plus the basic qualifications described below.
+Appointment to the fourth (4th) level is based upon licensure plus assignment to serve as the facility or Department of Human Services medical director.